sydasif/my-pandoc-book/chapters/21-netmiko.md

     output += net_connect.save_config()

 print(output)

-# Explanation:
-# - Define device details for a Cisco device.
-# - Specify the path to a configuration file.
-# - Use a context manager to establish a connection to the device.
-# - Apply configurations from the file to the device and save the changes.
-# - Print any output or error messages.
 ```

+### Explanation

+- Define device details for a Cisco device.
+- Specify the path to a configuration file.
+- Use a context manager to establish a connection to the device.
+- Apply configurations from the file to the device and save the changes.
+- Print any output or error messages.

 ## Exception Handling